MontaEllis/Pytorch-Medical-Segmentation/README.md

 ## Notice
 * You can modify **hparam.py** to determine whether 2D or 3D segmentation and whether multicategorization is possible.
-* We provide backbone networks for almost all 2D and 3D segmentation.
+* We provide algorithms for almost all 2D and 3D segmentation.
 * This repository is compatible with all medical data formats, by modifying **fold_arch** in **hparam.py** of the config.